vitringr/vault/_Quotes.md

 Play the opening like a book, the middle game like a magician, and the endgame like a machine.
 \- Rudolf Spielmann

-Religion is regarded by the common people as true, by the wise as false, and by rules as useful.
+Religion is regarded by the common people as true, by the wise as false, and by rulers as useful.
 \- Seneca

 Whenever you have an idea that you think is brilliant, don't try to prove it right, but try to prove it wrong.